 3. Tignes, France: snow-sure skiing on the glacier…

 And top-to-bottom skiing as soon as conditions allow.

 Brits who want to sharpen up aspects of their technique – rather than skiing gates or perfecting terrain-park tricks – should target Tignes.
 Its slopes are generally gentler than those of the Hintertux, and it’s well-served by English-speaking ski camps in November.
 In fact, you can join one that’s run by Welove2ski’s very own Peter Hardy, in collaboration with chalet specialist Le Ski and the Top Ski ski school.
-British ski school Snoworks also runs a programme of improvement clinics here, as well as race-training camps.
+British ski school Snoworks also runs a busy, and highly-rated programme of race-training and all-terrain camps in the resort.

 The glacier opens on October 4, and the rest of the Espace Killy officially on November 29: but in Tignes they open up the pistes earlier if the snow allows: last winter, you could ski the Double M piste all the way back down to Val Claret by November 11, 2013.
 A week later, thanks to a spectacular dump of snow, you could ski most of the way off-piste too (check out the video at the start of the feature for a taste of that).